Letrozole / Ribociclib Dosage

 RIBOCICLIB DOSING FOR NEUTROPENIA:

--GRADE 1/2 (Absolute Neutrophil Count [ANC] 1000/mm3 to Less than Lower Limit of Normal [LLN]): No adjustment recommended.
+-GRADE 1 or 2 (Absolute neutrophil count [ANC] 1000/mm3 to less than lower limit of normal [LLN]): No adjustment recommended.

 -GRADE 3 RECURRENCE: Interrupt dose until recovery, then resume at the next lower dose.

--GRADE 3 FEBRILE NEUTROPENIA (single episode of fever greater than 38.3 degrees Celsius OR above 38 degrees for more than 1 hour and/or concurrent infection) OR GRADE 4 (ANC Less than 500/mm3): Interrupt dose until recovery to Grade 2 or less, then resume at the next lower dose.
+-GRADE 3 febrile neutropenia (single episode of fever greater than 38.3 degrees Celsius OR above 38 degrees for more than 1 hour and/or concurrent infection) OR GRADE 4 (ANC Less than 500/mm3): Interrupt dose until recovery to Grade 2 or less, then resume at the next lower dose level.

 RIBOCICLIB DOSING FOR QT PROLONGATION:

--QTcF GREATER THAN 480 MSEC: Interrupt dose until QTcF resolves to less than 481 msec, then resume at the same dose; resume at next lower dose with recurrence.
+-ECGs with QTcF greater than 500 msec: Interrupt dose if QTcF greater than 500 msec; if QTcF prolongation resolves to less than 481 msec, resume therapy at the next lower dose level.

--QTcF GREATER THAN 500 MSEC OR GREATER THAN 60 MSEC CHANGE FROM BASELINE (AND associated with any of the following: Torsades de Pointes, polymorphic ventricular tachycardia, unexplained syncope, or signs/symptoms of serious arrhythmia): Permanently discontinue treatment.
+-Permanently discontinue ribociclib if QTcF interval prolongation is either greater than 500 msec or greater than 60 msec change from baseline AND associated with any of the following: Torsades de Pointes, polymorphic ventricular tachycardia, unexplained syncope, or signs/symptoms of serious arrhythmia.

--GRADE 1/2: No adjustment recommended; initiate appropriate medical therapy and monitor as clinically indicated.
+-GRADE 1 or 2: No adjustment recommended; initiate appropriate medical therapy and monitor as clinically indicated.

 -GRADE 3: Interrupt dose until recovery to Grade 1 or less, then resume at the same dose.

--GRADE 3 RECURRENCE: Interrupt dose until recovery to Grade 1 or less, then resume at the next lower dose.
+-GRADE 3 RECURRENCE: Interrupt dose until recovery to Grade 1 or less, then resume at the next lower dose level.